exploring deep learning approaches with f-mnist

 png

-CNNs generally outperform fully connected networks on image data.
-Batch normalization and deeper networks show improved performance.
-Regularization techniques like L2 and dropout help stabilize training and improve generalization.
+CNNs generally beat the fully connected nets on image data. batch normalization and deeper networks help. regularization like L2 and dropout keeps training stable and generalization better.

-Our final model combines successful elements from previous experiments: a deep and wide CNN architecture with batch normalization, dropout, and L2 regularization.
-We will train it using Adam initially, then fine-tune with SGD for optimal accuracy and stability.
+the final model combines what worked above, a deep and wide CNN with batch normalization, dropout, and L2 regularization. train with Adam first, then fine-tune with SGD for accuracy and stability.

 class FinalCNNet(nn.Module):